Naked man rescued after days trapped in wall of historic New York theater - NewsBreak

 Fire officials said the unidentified man is believed to have been imprisoned in the wall of the Landmark Theatre for two to three days.
 The 39-year-old was naked when first responders found him, Syracuse Fire Deputy Chief John Kane told Syracuse.com .

 Syracuse police said the man entered the building Tuesday.
-At some point they think he climbed into a crawl space and fell into a void in the wall of the men’s bathroom.CBS 42’s Holiday Toy Drive makes giving back easy
+At some point they think he climbed into a crawl space and fell into a void in the wall of the men’s bathroom.DeSantis holds call with In-N-Out Burger president

 Landmark Theatre spokesperson Mike Intaglietta confirmed that a man was seen entering the Landmark on Tuesday, but could not be found during a search of the building.